oracle-devrel/devo.tutorials/apache-php-ubuntu-oci-installation.md

 ---
 {% slides %}

-In this tutorial, you use an Oracle Cloud Infrastructure (OCI) Free Tier account to set up a compute instance on the latest version of Ubuntu.
-Then, you will install an Apache web server and PHP and access your new server from the internet.
-Finally, this tutorial covers all the steps necessary to set up a virtual network for your host and connect the host to the internet.
+In this tutorial, you'll use an Oracle Cloud Infrastructure (OCI) Free Tier account to set up a compute instance on the latest version of Ubuntu.
+Then, you'll install PHP and an Apache web server to access your new server from the internet.
+This tutorial covers all the steps necessary to set up a virtual network for your host and connect that host to the internet.

 Key tasks include how to: